UffizziCloud/uffizzi_controller/charts/uffizzi-controller/README.md

 By default, this Helm chart will tell `cert-manager` to create `CustomResourceDefinitions` within your Cluster.
 These may require special care if you have your own `cert-manager` installation somewhere else.
 You can disble this behavior by setting the Helm value `cert-manager.installCRDs = false`.
 See https://helm.sh/docs/chart_best_practices/custom_resource_definitions/

+## Configuration

+### `ClusterIssuer`: Let's Encrypt

+Right now this chart is configured to use the free certificate service Let's Encrypt.
+To use this you must specify the value `cert-email`.

 ### `ClusterIssuer`: ZeroSSL

-Right now this chart is configured to use the free certificate service ZeroSSL.
+You may also use the free certificate service ZeroSSL.
 To use this you must obtain a key from them: https://zerossl.com/documentation/acme/

-Then configure the key and its ID within the `eab` values for this chart.
+Then configure the key and its ID within the `zerossl.eab` values for this chart.
+You'll also want to specify the value `clusterIssuer` as `zerossl` instead of `letsencrypt`.

+### Controller Ingress

+This chart configures a Kubernetes `Ingress` for the Controller.
+For it to successfully obtain a certificate, specify its DNS hostname as the value `ingress.hostname`.

 ### Secrets